copper-engine/copper-monitoring/README.md

 # Getting started
 ## Using bash script
 * `./start.sh --install` for first use.
-It will install npm dependencies, build and ship gui to server and then start server with GUI and Backend
+It will install npm dependencies, build and ship gui to server
 * `./start.sh` for futher usages.
 It will start server with GUI and Backend
+* `./start.sh --dockerize` for creating docker image.
+It will build client & server parts and will prepare a docker image of copper-monitoring

 ## Manual instalation and start
 Preparations: